Subject to change. Last updated July 15, 2021.

 Will I get a refund if camp is canceled or my child needs to come home early?

 If we have to cancel camp before the first day of the session, we will provide a complete refund.
-If we have to send a camper home early, we will do our best to provide a prorated refund.
+If we have to send a camper home early due to medical or COVID-19 related reasons, we will do our best to provide a prorated refund.